digiassetX/digiasset_node/bin/readme.md

    [Windows](digiasset_ipfs_metadata_server-win.exe),
    [macOS](digiasset_ipfs_metadata_server-macos),
    [Linux](digiasset_ipfs_metadata_server-linux)
-3) Run the DigiAsset Node Software
+3) Run the DigiAsset Metadata Server

 Note:-
 - If you are planning to run this all the time, you may want to set IPFS to run on boot.
 In linux, you can do this by running ```crontab -e``` and the add ```@reboot /usr/local/bin/ipfs daemon``` to the bottom of the file.
 Save, quit and reboot.